ffoodd/a11y.css/README.md

 *Please notice that you can build a single level file* (obsolete stuff only, for example), and adjust it to your very own issues.
 You may want to fix errors, or to learn from few advices.

+*New* : When the `:not()` selector cannot be precise enough, you may add a second selector to extend the `%a11y-reset` placeholder, which tries to cancel the test in your second case.
+However a few styles from the original page will still be overrided.

 ### About messages

 Each test has its own message, trying to explain and guide you as much as possible.
 All messages are [gathered in a Sass map](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_variables.scss#L1), in both English and French.
 It should be quite easy for you to update the messages for internal use if you don't like them.

+*New* : You are now able to use the `attr()` CSS function in messages to show the real value of an attribute.

 ## Test cases and documentation